-In Equation (6), is the number of activities that are completed at the stage , is the resource capacity of activity in the set of activities that are completed at the stage , is the number of activities whose start time and completion time step over the stage , is the resource capacity of activity in the set of activities whose start time and completion time step over the stage , is the existing number of time-lag span activity pairs with precedence relation at the stage , is the amount of resource allocated to time-lag span activity pairs with precedence relation for the time, and are capacity units required by activity and activity respectively, is the resource availability of the schedule.
+In Equation (6), is the number of activities completed at stage , ck,f denotes the resource capacity of activity in the set of activities completed at stage .
+In addition, is the number of activities whose start and completion times step over stage , and is the resource capacity of activity in the set of activities whose start and completion times step over stage .
+Further, is the existing number of time-lag span activity pairs with precedence relations at stage , and represents the number of resources allocated to time-lag span activity pairs with precedence relations for time.
+Moreover, and are capacity units required by activities and , respectively, and denotes the resource availability of the schedule.

-While the calculated resource allocated amount, it shows that the time-lag span activity pair with precedence relation can allocate capacity units to .
-Hence, the capacity unit of the predecessor activity in the activity pair will not allocate resource to the activity that has no precedence relation with it, avoiding generating the additional constraints.
-While, it shows that the activity pair cannot allocate capacity units due to the resource availability.
+If the calculated resource allocated number , the time-lag span activity pair with precedence relations can allocate capacity units to .
+Hence, the capacity units of predecessor activity in activity pair does not allocate resources to an activity with no precedence relations, avoiding generating additional constraints.
+When , the activity pair cannot allocate capacity units due to resource availability.

-Figure 6(a) shows that activity 1 has precedence relations with activity 2, 3 and 8.
-According to the conventional resource allocation strategy, due to lack of analysis to time-lag span activity pairs with precedence relation, resource allocation conducts more to activity pairs without precedence relation, resulting in generating more additional constrains.
+Figure 6(a) illustrates that Activity 1 has precedence relations with Activities 2, 3 and 8.
+According to the conventional resource allocation strategy, due to the lack of analysis of time-lag span activity pairs with precedence relations, resource allocation has more to activity pairs without precedence relations, generating additional constraints.

-As shown in Figure 6(b), according to time-lag span resource allocation strategy, while allocating the resource at the stage 2, activity 3 and activity 9 lie on the stage 2 and the stage 4 respectively.
-The two activities combined together to form an activity pair with precedence relation that has the time-lag span, the resource allocation of the activity pair (3,9) steps over the stage 3 and the stage 4.
-There are two types of activities being allocated to resource at the stage 3: one type is taking the stage as the completion time such as activity 2 and activity 4, their required capacity units are and ; the other is a time-lag span activity pair (1,8) which requires the amount of allocated resource of .
-Whereas there is only one type of activities being allocated to resource at the stage 4, which taking the stage as the completion time, including activity 5, activity 6, activity 7 and activity 8.
-Their required capacity units are ,, and respectively.
-The remaining capacity provided by activity 3 is , and the required capacity of activity 9 is .
-According to the aforementioned Equation (6) of allocating resource to time-lag span activity pairs with precedence relation, we can get , which means that activity 3 can allocate capacity unit to activity 9.
-Compared with Figure 6(a), we can figure out from the allocation results in Figure 6(b) that there is far less additional constraints posted in it after allocating time-lag span resource to the activity pair (3, 9).
+As depicted in Figure 6(b), according to the time-lag span resource allocation strategy, while allocating the resources at Stage 2, Activities 3 and 9 are in Stages 2 and 4, respectively.
+The two activities combine to form an activity pair with precedence relations with a time-lag span, and the resource allocation of the activity pair (3,9) steps over Stages 3 and 4.

+Two types of activities are allocated to resources at Stage 3.
+One type takes the stage as the completion time, such as Activities 2 and 4, and their required capacity units are and .
+The other is a time-lag span activity pair (1,8) that requires the number of allocated resources .

+In contrast, only one type of activity is allocated to resources at Stage 4, taking the stage as the completion time, including Activities 5, 6, 7 and 8.
+Their required capacity units are , c4,6=5c4,6=5, c4,7=1 and c4,8=5, respectively.
+The remaining capacity provided by Activity 3 is , and the required capacity of Activity 9 is .
+According to Equation (6), to allocate resources to time-lag span activity pairs with precedence relations, we obtain ; thus, Activity 3 can allocate capacity unit to Activity 9.
+Compared with Figure 6(a), we can determine from the allocation results in Figure 6(b) that far fewer additional constraints are posted after allocating time-lag span resources to activity pair (3, 9).

 4.2.3.
 Resource allocation with unavoidable arcs